12grapes/javascript-challenge/README.md

 > - I am innovative (answer 1, related to Adaptability)
 > - I am honest (answer 2, related to Integrity)

-4. Dimension should be matched exactly two times.
-For example, the user must choose between options related to Adaptability and Collaboration twice.
+4. Every combination of Dimensions should appear twice during the assessment.
+For example, the user must be asked twice to choose between Adaptability and Collaboration.
 5. Each time a user chooses an answer, his score for the corresponding dimension is incremented by 1.
-6. Each answer should only be shown once.
+6. Each label for the answers should only appear once in the assessment (no repetition).
 7. The result of the assessment is represented by the amount of times each dimension was chosen.
-Here is a JSON representation:
+Here is a JSON example:

 ```json
 {